-If you're single or married with children, life can be extremely busy.
+If you're single, or married, and have children, life can be extremely busy.

 But it's important to make plans if something happens to you.
-Many people think of naming a guardian to help the children get through to becoming a legal adult.
+For many people, naming a minor's guardian is the impetus for getting their first wills.

-And, if you also have a MA living trust in place, the trust assets can be managed more conveniently than a guardianship.
-While the law still requires a person be appointed to legally be in charge of minors, the tasks of investing money and giving it from time to time to the guardian can be handled by a trustee of a trust.
+And, if you also have a MA living trust in place, those trust assets can be managed more conveniently than under a guardianship.
+While the law still requires the appointment of a person to be legally in custody of minors (read 'get off the computer and go to sleep'), the tasks of investing money and using it for the child's benefit can better be handled by a subtrust created within a revocable MA living trust.
+The trustee does those tasks.

-The living trust operates under a different set of rules than a guardian that is also handling the money.
-The same person can be both the guardian and the trustee, though.
+The trustee of a living trust operates under different legal rules than a court appointed guardian.
+If a guardian is need, remember that the same person can be both the guardian and the trustee.